hanrea/UserGuideForMAC/window/render_panel/en.md

 ![](./res/right_menu.png)

-When you select a widget and add a widget through the context menu, CocoStudio will add a widget to your currently selected widget.
-If you don't select a widget before you launching the context menu to add a widget, CocoStudio will add the widget as a root widget's sub-widget.
+When you select a widget and add a widget through the context menu, Cocos Studio will add a widget to your currently selected widget.
+If you don't select a widget before you launching the context menu to add a widget, Cocos Studio will add the widget as a root widget's sub-widget.

 ### Layout